 Pokémon GO Relicanth (Max CP 2557) is known as the “Longevity Pokémon” and has remained unchanged for 100 million years.
 Relicanth is a water and rock typed Pokémon, with no known evolutions.
+Relicanth is a New Zealand region exclusive.

 Relicanth is basically a Gen III Omastar — same typing, similar CP, access to the same, if not equal moves and with a similar position in the meta game.
 We don’t expect Relicanth to be a Generation III regional in Pokémon GO, but we do expect it to be a relatively rare Pokémon.